danitico/Image-editor-matlab/README.md

 # Image-editor-matlab
-Image editor in matlab, made by Danitico, que ayeh gano el betis,arsa ole, y el Chemita
+Image editor in matlab, made by danitico and Chema969

 The untitled.fig contains the UI and the untitled.m contains the code.